trash80/AbletonTraktorKontrolF1/README.md

 Mappings
 =======================
 This package comes with 2 templates.
-The first is a standard "up" view and works as expected.
-The second "Side" view is meant for hte F1 to be viewed sideways- Sliders & knobs to the left, grid to the right.
-It makes sense for taking advantage of the scene launch buttons.
+The first is a standard "up" view and works as expected- View the unit from top to bottom- Track Clip stops are assigned to the bottom 4 buttons.
+The second "Side" view is meant for the F1 to be viewed sideways- Sliders & knobs to the left, grid to the right.
+It makes sense for taking advantage of the scene launch buttons which are assign to the F1's skinny bottom buttons.

 All other controls not listed can be remapped  / assigned to whatever.